Teaser alert: It’s NOT just more Kegels!

 Yes, those first forty days after you give birth deserve a trimester all to themselves.
 And sadly, this tender time of healing is often neglected in the standard American culture.
 But it’s not just a baby that’s been born; a new mother who needs to get used to her new body has also been born.

-As for your pelvic floor, if you’ve had a vaginal delivery it’s likely been through some degree of trauma.
+As for your pelvic floor, if you’ve had a vaginal delivery, it’s likely been through some degree of trauma.
 And if you’ve had a C-section, it still needs your attention.

-In the first few days after birth, you can start by gently contracting and relaxing these muscles to create a muscle pump of sorts to help with swelling in this area and to tap into the muscle memory you’ve hopefully created in your pregnancy.
+In the first few days after birth, you can start by gently contracting and relaxing these muscles to create a muscle pump to help with swelling in this area and tap into the muscle memory you’ve hopefully created in your pregnancy.
 Take it easy and try not to add more pressure and strain to this area by contracting these muscles before you do things like laughing, coughing, sneezing, lifting, etc.

 Also, do your best to keep bowel movements regular and avoid sitting on the toilet for more than 5 minutes at a time.
 If you’re looking for more, try doing the Core Breath exercise that engages each of the four parts of your deep inner core.
 It doesn’t take too long, can be done in any position, and will really get your recovery off on the right foot.

 In conclusion, Kegels are great but they’re not enough.
-I disagree with the article I was reading that simply said, “Practicing every so often-day or evening-will make your pelvic floor toned and healthy.”
+I disagree with the article I was reading that said, “Practicing every so often-day or evening will make your pelvic floor toned and healthy.”
 Hardly.
 So gather these tips like breadcrumbs in your topic to keep you safe when wandering through the confusing forest of online advice.
 And think of me as your trusty survival guide, here to light the way for you!